OpenVisualCloud/Video-Super-Resolution-Library/README.md

 Changes the number of software threads used in the algorithm.
 Values 1..120 will operate on segments of an image such that efficient threading can greatly increase the performance of the upscale.
 The value itself is the number of threads allocated.
 ### filterfolder
-Allowable values: (Any folder path containing the 4 required filter files: Qfactor_cohbin_partialCV2, Qfactor_strbin_partialCV2, filterbin_partialCV2, config), default (“filters1”)
+Allowable values: (Any folder path containing the 4 required filter files: Qfactor_cohbin_2_8/10, Qfactor_strbin_2_8/10, filterbin_2_8/10, config), default (“filters1”)

 Changing the way RAISR is trained (using different parameters and datasets) can alter the way RAISR's ML-based algorithms do upscale.
 For the current release, 5 filters have been provided: filters1, filters2, filters3, filters4 and filters5.
 Each filter has been generated with varying amounts of complexity and sharpness.
+For filters4 the 1st and 2nd pass filters both trained on sharpened HR as reference, for other filters only 2nd pass filters trained on shaprpened HR as reference and you can find the training informantion in filternotes.txt of each filters folder.

 If doing a single pass ( passes=1 ), it is suggested to use filters1 or filters4.
 With passes=2 the 5 filters are described as:
 | filter name | filter complexity | sharpness |